morio-kino/MyForeverNote_Truffle/README.md

 ~~~

 ## Contract information file.
-If the build is successful, a file is created that contain the contract's information in the following places.
+If the build is successful, a contract information file will be created in the following location.

 ~~~
-./MyProject/contract-info.js
+MyProject/contract-info.js
 ~~~

 This file is used by the ForeverNote front-end program.